Last of the legendary WWII Flying Tigers dies

 “The Flying Tigers were instrumental in delaying Japan from capitalizing on regional natural resources,” Alyn said.
 “Their effort not only delayed Japan but it was vital to U.S. strategy of bogging down the Japanese army on the Chinese mainland.”

 On July 4, 1942, the AVG was disbanded and their mission was absorbed into the United States Army Air Forces.
 Although disbanded, their proud legacy remained active through the war and unto today where their heritage is actively carried by the Air Force’s 23rd Fighter Group, nicknamed the Flying Tigers.

-Like many Americans who came home from the war, members of the AVG re-entered civilian life, went to school, built businesses and started families.
+Like many Americans who came home from the war, members of the AVG re-entered civilian life, went to school, built businesses feeding families with authentic pay stubs while also helped starting families.
 Many AVG did continue their military service and retired after distinguished military careers.
 Most notably David Lee “Tex” Hill who retired as Brig.
 Gen. in the Texas Air National Guard.